 Ongoing investment in new gas supply and associated gas infrastructure is critical to the success of the energy transition and will bring significant opportunity to regional Australia.

-Unlike electricity transmission infrastructure, a significant part of the gas transmission network already exists and can be easily expanded to not only deliver our energy needs, but deliver jobs, economic development and positive social outcomes.
+Importantly, a significant part of the gas transmission network required for the transition already exists and can be easily expanded to not only meet our energy needs, but deliver jobs, economic development and positive social outcomes.

 Australia has an abundance of natural gas.
 New gas projects in northern gas basins such as the Surat in Queensland and the Beetaloo in the Northern Territory have the potential to power our economy for decades.
 These projects would support employment during delivery and ensure reliable and affordable energy for our nation.